 Paid and Closed Revolving/Installment Accounts: 10 years from date of last activity

 For the record, positive information may remain on your credit report indefinitely, unless the account is closed or inactive.

-A collection or charge-off that is paid will not extend the maximum period of reporting beyond 7 years.
+A collection or charge-off that is paid will not extend the maximum period of reporting beyond seven years.
 But collection agencies may try to extend the date by keeping the account active if you make a recent payment, and essentially reset the 7-year period of reporting.

-Also note that collection accounts and charge-offs will remain on your credit report for 7 years whether they are paid or not.
+Also note that collection accounts and charge-offs will remain on your credit report for seven years whether they are paid or not.
 If you pay them, it will simply change the status to paid, but the account(s) will still remain on your credit report (how to read your credit report).